 Squash in Scotland Frequently Asked Questions

-The new membership structure has been designed in consultation with clubs and regional representatives to make our membership fees more equitable, and to give clubs the opportunity to pay for what they use.
+The new membership structure was designed in consultation with clubs and regional representatives to make our membership fees more equitable, and to give clubs the opportunity to pay for what they use.

-At present, our clubs pay a fee based on the number of teams they have competing in leagues.
-This means that the system is not equitable.
+Previously, clubs paid a fee based on the number of teams they had competing in leagues.
+That meant that the system wasnot equitable.

-The current system has seen the number of players grow, but membership income has not followed.
-That means that while demand for Scottish Squash services has grown, our ability to meet that demand has become stretched.
+The previous system saw the number of players grow, but membership income didnot followed.
+That meant that while demand for Scottish Squash services had grown, our ability to meet that demand had become stretched.

-Our new membership system will be fairer for clubs and players alike, and it will allow all of us to play our part in developing squash in Scotland.
+Our new membership system is fairer for clubs and players alike, and it will allow all of us to play our part in developing squash in Scotland.

 What do we get for our club fee?